rangoliranjan/rangoliranjan/README.md

 Currently, I am expanding my expertise into **AI-powered healthcare solutions**, leveraging **Python, cloud platforms, and modern AI frameworks** to develop **GenAI and machine learning applications** that solve real-world clinical and administrative challenges.
 I focus on **transforming complex healthcare data into actionable insights**, enhancing decision-making for clinicians, and enabling predictive, personalized, and data-driven care.

-At healthcare organizations, I’ve contributed to impactful systems such as:
+At healthcare organizations & as Personal Project, I’ve contributed to impactful systems such as:

 - 🏥 **Enterprise Healthcare Integration Platform**
   Designed and maintained HL7 v2 and FHIR-based integrations connecting EMRs, labs, and downstream systems.
 Improved message reliability and reduced production incidents through robust validation and transformation logic using **Rhapsody + JavaScript**.